ibrahimkone/AWS_Devops_Zero_to_Hero-by-SushantOps/K8s/Senario_based_Q2.md

 ## Describe the steps would you take to secure a k8s cluster and ensure it complies with best practices of security?

+##  If k8s cluster experiance issues like pod failure or network issues, how would you go about troubleshooting and ensure quick recovery?

 ##